Sample Education Undergraduate Reflective Report

 For example, after graduating with my master’s degree in psychology, I was initially interested in pursuing a doctorate in Organization Studies at Boston College.
 However, despite my desire to continue with my studies, I could not financially afford to give up my employment to move out to Eastern Massachusetts and pursue a full-time program.

-In fact, pursuing a doctoral degree has been something that I thought might not ever be possible for me, as many of the programs I researched did not offer the flexibility needed to manage full-time work with the school.
+Pursuing a doctoral degree has been something that I thought might not be possible for me, as many of the programs I researched did not offer the flexibility needed to manage full-time work with the school.

 This is why I felt so blessed when I found out about American International College’s low-residency program.
 Unlike many of the other programs that I had investigated, this program offered me an opportunity to continue working in my career while pursuing higher education.